-I have three rescue dogs that I photograph, squish, kiss, and mush on a daily basis without their permission.
+I have two rescue dogs that I photograph, squish, kiss, and mush on a daily basis without their permission.
 I'm a hardcore animal lover and always encourage my clients to bring their pets to my shoots.
 I once sent out a bunch of gifts for Christmas addressed to my friends' pets, signed from each of my dogs...
 I think those might've been the only gifts I sent out that year.
 I know what you're probably wondering.
 The answer is yes, I am one of those people who puts sweaters on their dogs.
 They're all over 50lbs and I get sick enjoyment out of watching big dogs wear cute sweaters.
 I'd save every dog if I could and I have big dreams of opening up my own animal rescue some day.

 I'm also a big star gazer.
 Not the "my life is run by horoscopes" kind, but more of "the universe that we live in is the most incredible thing that I've never been able to comprehend" kind.
 I regularly get frustrated by staring up at the sky and not being able to find answers to any of the millions of questions I have, but also feel lucky that I'm here and alive and able to have these frustrations in the first place.
 I know it's cliche, but I do believe everything happens for a reason.
 I do believe we create connections and relationships for a cause, that we live the life we are supposed to be living, and that eventually we are going to be thrown back in to the crazy universe that we came from.